 Historically, sword fighting was a bloody and lethal affair.
 Fundamentally, your characters are trying to kill each other.
 You owe it to your book and to the readers to get it right and to make sure these dramatic moments are done well.

 Jack Shannon is a regular guest contributor to The History Quill.
-He is currently on the third draft of Brigandine – a dark, bloody fantasy where unfortunately for Ulf (and everyone else), magic is returning to the land of Ashenfell.
-Unsurprisingly, there are quite a few sword fights.
-Why not give him a follow on twitter? @Jack_Shannon
+He is the author of Brigandine – a dark, bloody fantasy where unfortunately for Ulf (and everyone else), magic is returning to the land of Ashenfell.
+It has quite a few sword fights and a healthy dose of Lovecraft.
+Why not give him a follow on Twitter? @Jack_Shannon.

 P.S.
 For more guidance on accuracy and authenticity in historical fiction, make sure you download our guide below.